-I am currently working as a Research Fellow at the University of Melbourne.
-I work together with Jane Elith and Jose Lahoz-Monfort, focusing on uncertainty in biodiversity data in conservation decisions.
+I currently work together with Jane Elith and Jose Lahoz-Monfort, focusing on uncertainty in biodiversity data in conservation decisions.
 I’m also involved in the NESP Threatened Species Recovery Hub, co-leading research on biodiversity offsetting with Martine Maron (UQ) and David Pannell (UWA).